Updated: Dec 6, 2021

 For children with reactive attachment disorder, the connection and bonding of family activities feels scary due to their early trauma.
 “To feel in control and disconnected—“safe” in their minds—children with reactive attachment disorder often sabotage holidays,” said renowned trauma expert Forrest Lien, LCSW, Owner and Founder of Lifespan Trauma Consulting, “This is difficult for the entire family.”

-If you lower your expectations, your day has less potential for stress.
+If you lower your expectations and frame the day around what your family needs, the holiday has less potential for stress.
 You may need to let go of certain traditions or ideas for now.
 Consider the level of connection that triggers your child and plan accordingly.
 It may be helpful to have alternative low-key activities or plans if your child starts to struggle.

 I remember one Thanksgiving well—our child’s trigger was to eat as a family.
 She could not handle everyone gathered at the table sharing stories and laughing.

 We ultimately had to do what I’d never envisioned for our family.
 We set up a little table on a different level of our home and allowed our child to eat separately from everyone else.
 While it certainly felt strange and sad, she had the space she needed and we were all able to maintain calm in the house.

 Your holiday likely won’t look like your neighbor’s home or what your extended family expects.
 But that’s okay.
 Their needs are different from yours.
 In order to keep going, you need to keep your immediate family as your priority—not what others are doing or thinking.

 2. Don’t share details of the day with your disordered child.